vitabaks/docs/docs/management/upgrades.md

   - Notes: if 'pgbouncer_install' is 'true' and 'pgbouncer_pool_pause' is 'true'
   - Notes: pgbouncer pause script performs the following actions:
     - Waits for active queries on the database servers to complete (with a runtime more than `pg_slow_active_query_treshold`).
-    - If there are no active queries, sends a `PAUSE` command to each pgbouncer servers in parallel (using `xargs` and ssh connections).
+    - If there are no active queries, sends a `PAUSE` command to each PgBouncer server in parallel (using `xargs` and ssh connections).
-    - If all pgbouncer are successfully paused, the script exits with code 0 (successful).
+    - If all PgBouncer pools are successfully paused, the script exits with code 0 (successful).
     - If active queries do not complete within 30 seconds (`pgbouncer_pool_pause_terminate_after` variable), the script terminates slow active queries (longer than `pg_slow_active_query_treshold_to_terminate`).
     - If after that it is still not possible to pause the pgbouncer servers within 60 seconds (`pgbouncer_pool_pause_stop_after` variable) from the start of the script, the script exits with an error.
       - Perform rollback